gdevany/goreadcopy/README.md

    * Great explanation [here](http://stackoverflow.com/questions/31852933/why-es6-react-component-works-only-with-export-default).
    * Currently need only `export default` but we also use`export` on the same component to avoid errors when we test the components.

+### Mock API Server

+There is a mock API server available at http://gitlab.readerslegacy.com/jdwolkgoread/goread-mock-api

 ### TODO